department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 Reference: [Complete list of Datadog Tests](https://vagov.ddog-gov.com/synthetics/tests?query=tag%3A%28%22team%3Acit%22%29)

-#### **Vets-website: Unit and Integration Test POC**
+#### **Vets-website: Change *api.va.gov References in Unit and Integration Tests**
-A POC branch was created in the vets-website repository for the purpose of updating test references from `api.va.gov` to `platform-api.va.gov`.
-Updates to the test references did not break any unit or integration tests.
-These references were part of canned API responses and were not used in any test assertions.
+We have updated `api.va.gov` references to `platform-api.va.gov` in the test files of the vets-website repository.
+These updates to the test references did not break any unit or integration tests, as they were in many cases part of canned API responses and not used in any test assertions.

 Certain test references to `sandbox-api.va.gov` and `api.va.gov` did not require any changes because these reference endpoints will still be served by the Lighthouse API. **Example**: `health-care-questionnaire` application (not used in Production.)

 Parameterizing the API URL was done where possible.
 Setting the API_URL constant as an environment variable will ensure that unit specs that check for the variable value will pass before and after changing the configured API URL to the new *platform-ap.va.gov hostname.

-The POC branch passed all unit and integration tests.

-The POC branch was pushed to trigger integration/E2E tests.

-PR feedback was gathered from affected teams.
+To prevent the future use of *api.va.gov in test files, the Release Tools Team should add custom linting rules that instruct users to use the new API URLs.

 ### Pre-Release Tasks
 _TBD.
 Outstanding vets-api settings changes._